serokell/ariadne/docs/usage-gui.md

 mnemonic by clicking on the dialog header and choosing the appropriate option.

 In any case you will need to enter a name for the new wallet and choose a password, if you want to.
-When restoring wallet you can also choose whether to perform full restore &mdash; i.e. whether to search the blockchain for all used accounts of that wallet.

 When everything is filled right, click the "CREATE" button.